 The project outcomes will be delivered in two phases:

-By the end of first phase of the project, the team will deliver insights in to Membership base and growth opportunities plus Value stream mapping from member’s perspective.
+By the end of the first phase of the project, the team will deliver insights on membership base and growth opportunities plus Value stream mapping from members’ perspective.

-In the second and concluding phase, project team will use the results from first phase and develop, a Member value framework and a Welcome program for new members
+In the second and concluding phase, the project team will use the results from first phase and develop, a member value framework and a ‘welcome program’ for new members.

 Broader certification training offerings

-To complement the popular CAPM/PMP preparation workshops offered by our Chapter, we are planning to pilot preparation classes for Program Management Professional - PgMP and Agile Certified Practitioners PMI ACP as they are the certifications of the future, assisting members in career growth and knowledge enhancement.
+To complement the popular CAPM/PMP preparation workshops offered by our Chapter, we are planning to pilot preparation classes for Program Management Professional - PgMP and Agile Certified Practitioners, PMI ACP, as they are the certifications of the future, assisting members in career growth and knowledge enhancement.
 Content is being developed and we are planning to conduct these pilot workshops in Q3.

-We have also started to explore Virtual CAPM/PMP preparation class offerings, leveraging NZ Chapter experience to reach out to Regional members across NSW.
+We have also started to explore Virtual CAPM/PMP preparation class offerings, leveraging the NZ Chapter experience to reach out to regional members across NSW.

-An exciting year ahead for Value and Growth portfolio!
+An exciting year ahead for the Value and Growth portfolio!
 Watch this space.

 If you are interested in participating in any of these initiatives, we would like to hear from you.
 Please feel free to share your ideas with us by emailing valueandgrowth@pmisydney.org.